Devashrutha/SensLink-Vision/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 SensLink is a custom LoRa Transceiver.
 It can store and transmit sensor data to a portable ground station module.
-The PCBs were designed using Altium Designer and KiCad.
+The PCBs were designed using `Altium Designer` and `KiCad`.
 This project took much time and effort and is still a work in progress.
 It is the culmination of everything I learned during my engineering and my love for drones.
 Although it is still a work in progress in the programming department, fully written in `C/C++,` it is at a stage where it can be used.

 <div align="center">
   <img src="Pictures/Sensor and Ground Station.jpg" height="1081" width="694.8" >
 </div>

-The entire project was first designed in Fusion 360 to create a frame incorporating all components.
-This makes it compact and can be mounted on drones or any other vehicle.
+The entire project was first designed in `Fusion 360` to create a frame incorporating all components.
+This makes it compact to be mounted on drones or any other vehicle.

 <div align="center">
   <img src="Pictures/GST_iso.png" height="598" width="434">